A Simple and Correct Even-Odd Algorithm for the Point-in-Polygon Problem for Complex Polygons: The even-odd algorithm

 \paragraph{The steps of the algorithm}

-To ease the computations the algorithm defines its own coordinate system with $(0|0)=Q$ by moving the polygon.
+To ease the presentation of the steps of the algorithm, it defines its own coordinate system with $(0|0)=Q$ by moving the polygon.
+This translation is only for illustration purposes.
 The algorithm then uses the positive x-axis as ray to calculate intersections with the edges of $P$.
-So the start vertex of the ray is $(0|0)$ and the end vertex is $(x_{max}|0)$ where $x_{max}$ is an x value greater than that of any of the vertices of $P$. \begin{enumerate} \item first it is determined if $Q$ is equal to any of the vertices of $P$ or lies on any of the edges connecting the vertices.
-If so the result is $inside$. \item a vertex $P_{s}$ that does not lie on the x-axis is searched in the set of vertices of $P$.
-If no such vertex can be found the result is $outside$. \item beginning from that vertex $P_{s}$ the following steps are repeated until all vertices of $P$ have been visited: \begin{enumerate} \item the index $s$ is increased to $s+i$ until the next vertex $P_{s+i}$ not lying on the x-axis is found.
-If the index $s+i>n$ then $i$ is set to $-s$ and the search is continued. \item Depending on the course of step (a) one of the following steps is taken: \begin{enumerate} \item \textit{no vertex has been skipped}: the line segment from $P_{s}$ to $P_{s+i}$ is intersected with the positive x-axis \item \textit{at least one vertex with a positive x-value has been skipped}: the line segment from $P_{s}$ to $P_{s+i}$ is intersected with the complete x-axis \item \textit{at least one vertex with a negative x-value has been skipped}: nothing is done \end{enumerate} \item $P_{s+i}$ is the starting vertex for the next iteration. \end{enumerate} \item if the count of intersections with the x-axis is even then the result is $outside$, if it is odd the result is $inside$. \end{enumerate}
+So the start vertex of the ray is $(0|0)$ and the end vertex is $(x_{max}|0)$ where $x_{max}$ is an x value greater than that of any of the vertices of $P$. \begin{enumerate} \item First it is determined if $Q$ is equal to any of the vertices of $P$ or lies on any of the edges connecting the vertices.
+If so the result is $inside$. \item A vertex $P_{s}$ that does not lie on the x-axis is searched in the set of vertices of $P$.
+If no such vertex can be found the result is $outside$. \item Set $i$ to 1.
+Beginning from that vertex $P_{s}$ the following steps are repeated until all vertices of $P$ have been visited: \begin{enumerate} \item The index $s$ is increased to $s+i$ until the next vertex $P_{s+i}$ not lying on the x-axis is found.
+If the index $s+i>n$ then $i$ is set to $-s$ and the search is continued. \item Depending on the course of step (a) one of the following steps is taken: \begin{enumerate} \item \textit{No vertex has been skipped}: the line segment from $P_{s}$ to $P_{s+i}$ is intersected with the positive x-axis. \item \textit{At least one vertex with a positive x-value has been skipped}: the line segment from $P_{s}$ to $P_{s+i}$ is intersected with the complete x-axis. \item \textit{At least one vertex with a negative x-value has been skipped}: nothing is done. \end{enumerate} \item $P_{s+i}$ is the starting vertex for the next iteration. \end{enumerate} \item If the count of intersections with the x-axis is even then the result is $outside$, if it is odd the result is $inside$. \end{enumerate}

-\paragraph{Proof of correctness} To proof that the oven-odd algorithm in general is correct one can generalize it to the \textit{Jordan Curve Theorem} and proof its correctness \cite{Tverberg:01011980}.
+\paragraph{Proof of correctness} To prove that the oven-odd algorithm in general is correct one can generalize it to the Jordan Curve Theorem and prove its correctness \cite{Tverberg:01011980}.
 What has to be proven is that the given algorithm is in fact a correct even-odd algorithm, meaning that the count of edges is correct under all circumstances.